nurrix/python_serial_recorder/README.md

 ## how to install python packages via pip

-If you do not know how to install new packages, I suggest reading the following page: https://packaging.python.org/en/latest/tutorials/installing-packages/
+If you do not know how to install new python packages using pip, I suggest reading the following page: https://packaging.python.org/en/latest/tutorials/installing-packages/

 ## Installation